-Halo Infinite‘s multiplayer is here, three weeks ahead of time.
-In a surprise announcement during Xbox’s 20th anniversary celebration, Microsoft dropped the Halo Infinite multiplayer beta.
-To get you set up before the game officially launches, we put together a guide on the best settings for Halo Infinite so you can optimize your PC’s performance.
+Halo Infinite is officially here, following a surprise announcement during Xbox’s 20th-anniversary celebration, where Microsoft dropped the Halo Infinite multiplayer beta.
+Now that we’ve had time to test the campaign and multiplayer, we put together a guide on the best settings for Halo Infinite so you can optimize your PC’s performance.

 The Halo: Master Chief Collection is on PC, but Halo Infinite is the first new game in the franchise to arrive on PC since the original Halo: Combat Evolved.
 There are a lot of graphics options to dig into, as well as a few critical options you need to tweak for a high frame rate.